benfjohnson/developer-dot/avatax/errors/InvalidDateRangeError.md

 ## Explanation

 Please check your API call and specify a valid date within the defined range.
+You may have inadvertently switched the "begin" date with the "end" date.